stjude/learngenomics.dev/docs/01-biological-foundations/05-genotype-phenotype-haplotype.md

 **Genotype** is an overloaded term that can mean one of two things:

-- Most commonly within the area of computational genomics, the term genotype refers to the particular alleles found a given position or locus within the genome.
+- Most commonly within the area of computational genomics, the term genotype refers to the particular alleles found at a given position or locus within the genome.
 So, for instance, if position 7 on the theoretical chromosome in the figure below contains an `A` on one copy and a `G` on the other copy.
 This is said to be a genotype call of `A/G` at position 7.